Dev-light1234/tips/README.md

 # tips
-Thinking of the time it took to find these simple things. lol
+Thinking of the time it took to find these simple things. 😂